sunhaopku/sunhaopku.github.io/_pages/about.md

  <a href="https://link.springer.com/chapter/10.1007/978-3-031-30637-2_29"><strong>Paper</strong></a>

- **Propose a neural attention model based on graph convolutional networks to enhance the accuracy of trajectory recovery**
+ **Propose a neural attention model based on graph convolutional networks to enhance the accuracy of trajectory recovery.**
 </div>
 </div>